reschouw-homelab/coding-projects/README.md

 The framework of Conway's game of life, in both Python and Go!

 ### bingo
 The ubiquitous game of bingo, in Python!
+Eventually in Go!
 ![bingo-python](https://github.com/reschouw-homelab/coding-projects/actions/workflows/bingo-python.yml/badge.svg)